 Check out recommended hiking shoes for traveling to Vietnam

-Pagodas and temples are a part of the cultural specificity of Vietnam so many tourists are enthusiastic to go there.
-Polite clothes are a must when you visit those places, so prepare some trousers, pants, jeans and long dresses.
-No above-knee skirts or tank top is allowed.
-Here we have a list of 8 amazing pagodas you have to see.
+Pagodas and temples are a part of the cultural specificity of Vietnam, so many tourists are enthusiastic about going there.
+Polite clothes are a must, so prepare some trousers, pants, jeans and long dresses.
+No above-knee skirts or tank tops are allowed.

 The monsoon season in Vietnam affects your travel plan a lot.
 However, there is no bad time in the year to visit this tropical country.
-If you are going on a long trip across the whole country of Vietnam, from November or February would be suitable since the weather is warm with little heavy rain and the sun is not burning, the Northside can be much cooler but still not freezing.
+If you are going on a long trip across the whole country of Vietnam, November or February would be suitable since the weather is warm with a bit of heavy rain and the sun is not burning.
+The Northside can be much more relaxed but still not freezing.
 March to mid-April is also a great time.
 Although it is the transitional time between two types of monsoon, it is still in the dry season and not uncomfortably hot or humid.